Efficient estimation with incomplete data via generalised ANOVA decompositions: Problem formulation and main result

 where the supremum is taken over all finite subsets $I$ of square-integrable functions $h$ on $\bbR^d$ and where the local perturbations $f_{h}$ of $f$ are defined in Section~\ref{Sec:ANOVALowerBound}. \end{itemize} \end{thm}

-The estimator $\hat{\theta}$ in the above statement is introduced in~Section~\ref{Sec:UpperBoundData} and valid choices for its tuning parameters are given in Theorem~\ref{Thm:UpperBoundShifted}.
+The estimator $\hat{\theta}$ in the above statement is introduced in Section~\ref{Sec:UpperBoundData}.
 The first part of Theorem~\ref{Thm:MainResult} follows from the finite-sample result Theorem~\ref{Thm:UpperBoundShifted}, but we give an asymptotic statement here for brevity.
 The second part of Theorem~\ref{Thm:MainResult} is a local asymptotic minimax lower bound following from Theorem~\ref{Thm:ShiftedLowerBound}.
 The combination of both parts of Theorem~\ref{Thm:MainResult} shows that $\hat{\theta}$ is an efficient estimator of $\theta$ and that asymptotic minimal risks in this problem are characterised by the penalised generalised ANOVA decompositions introduced in Section~\ref{Sec:ANOVADecompositions}.

 The requirement that $a$ be bounded is made to simplify our statement but, as with many of our other assumptions, it can be weakened; this is discussed in the sequel, particularly in the discussion after the statement of Theorem~\ref{Thm:UpperBoundShifted}.
-The assumptions that $\lambda_S \in (0,\infty)$ and $c \leq r_S(x_S) \leq C$ means that (local) sample sizes across the different datasets are comparable and are commonly made in the literature~\citep[e.g.][Assumption~3.1]{robins2017minimax}.
+The assumptions that $\lambda_S \in (0,\infty)$ and $c \leq r_S(x_S) \leq C$ mean that (local) sample sizes across the different datasets are comparable and are commonly made in the literature~\citep[e.g.][Assumption~3.1]{robins2017minimax}.
 Our assumptions (A1)$(\beta_1,L_1)$, (A2)$(\beta_2,L_2)$ and (A3)$(\beta_3,L_3)$ concern the smoothness of $a$, of the $\bar{r}_S$ and of the relevant conditional distributions of $X$, and are used to control the smoothness of shifted conditional expectations of $a$.
 With this in mind, the first and third assumptions are natural.
 The second condition is made so that we can control, for example, the difference in conditional expectations $|\bbE\{a(X) | X_S=x_S\} - \bbE\{a(X) | X_S=x_S'\}|$.
-Such assumptions have been made previously in other contexts; see, for example, \cite{neykov2021minimax}, who consider similar assumptions based on the Total Variance distance and $\chi^2$-divergence.
-As we measure the size of $a$ through $\|a\|_\infty$ in many of our results, the Total Variance distance is a natural choice for us.
+Such assumptions have been made previously in other contexts; see, for example, \cite{neykov2021minimax}.